canonical/kafka-k8s-operator/docs/reference/performance-tuning.md

 (reference-performance-tuning)=
 # Performance tuning

-This section contains some suggested values to get a better performance from Charmed Apache Kafka.
+This section contains some suggested values to get a better performance from Charmed Apache Kafka K8s.

 ## Virtual memory handling (recommended)